Each Fall semester, I teach a class on how to make the marriage decision one of your best decisions. I will soon begin my 21st year of teaching it.

-- “but he must belong to the Lord” (NIV)
+- “he must belong to the Lord” (NIV)

-The NLT chooses a practical application with the words: “only if he loves the Lord.”
-With this translation, the widow is only permitted to marry someone who loves the Lord.
+The New Living Translation chose a practical application: “only if he loves the Lord.”
+The widow is only permitted to marry someone who loves the Lord.

 But how can you tell whether or not someone loves the Lord?

-To say (as the NIV), “he must belong to the Lord,” raises a question about how to identify such a person.
+The New International Version, “he must belong to the Lord,” also raises a question about how to identify such a person.
 What kind of people (or potential mates) are those who belong to the Lord?
-What should you look for?
+What should we look for?

-Is it enough to hear a verbal testimony of salvation?
+Is it enough to hear a person’s verbal testimony of salvation?
 Are there character traits, life patterns, values and commitments found in people who belong to the Lord?
-(Please listen to this audio message: What Should you Expect?)
+(On this matter, please invest the time in listening to my audio message: What Should you Expect?)

-So if there are five available men in the Church who “belong to the Lord,” which one is God’s choice for her?
+So if there are five available men in the Church who “belong to the Lord,” which one is God’s choice for her to marry?

-Does this imply that she can’t pass the decision off on God?
-Clearly she must make a wise decision based on the resources and information available to her.
+She can’t pass the decision to God.
+She must make a wise decision based on the resources and information available to her.

 But what about prayer?
 Should she pray about the decision?
 Yes!

-The issue becomes how she prays.
-Her prayers must not be used as a means of getting God to make her decision.
+The issue becomes how she prays and what she prays for.
+Her prayers must never be used as a means of getting God to make her decision.
 She cannot pray for God to give her the name of the one out of the five He has chosen for her because it’s her decision.
-And she is wise not to offer in any “Give me a sign” prayers.
+And she is wise to avoid the “Give me a sign” prayers.

 She can pray for wisdom and for God to help her to think carefully about the one of interest.

 If she rushes the decision, she’s likely to poorly investigate the man of interest.
-If she chooses not to seek wise counsel, she removes herself from a primary provision for making wise decisions.
-If she settles for a verbal profession of faith, she fails to take seriously what it means to belong to the Lord.
+If she chooses not to seek wise counsel in the process, she removes herself from one of God’s primary provisions for making wise decisions.
+If she settles for a verbal profession of faith, she might fail to take seriously what it means to belong to the Lord.

-Before considering what “belonging to the Lord” means, look briefly at another Scripture that teaches the same truth in a bit of a different way.
-This is the more well-known of the two primary texts on the subject.
+Before considering what “belonging to the Lord” means, look briefly at another Scripture that teaches the same truth in a different way.

 “Do not be yoked together with unbelievers.
 For….what does a believer have in common with an unbeliever?
 (II Corinthians 6:14-15)